Things to do in Pszczyna, Poland

 The Skansen is located in the eastern part of the park of Pszczyna.
 Just follow the signs in the park.

 One further recommendable attraction in Pszczyna is the Bison Park.
-Here you will find some bisons and other animals, like peacocks, red deers, normal deers, a donkey, some sheep and so on.
+Here you will find some bisons and other animals, like peacocks, red deers, normal deers, a donkey, some sheeps, and so on.
 However, I don’t understand, how a peacock is fitting into this scenery, for the park is about European fauna.
-Anyway, this place is worth to be visited, because the european bisons are ranking amongst the most endangered species and you will scarcely find them in the European forests.
+Anyway, this place is worth to be visited, because the European bisons are ranking amongst the most endangered species and you will scarcely find them in the European forests.

 You will find the Bison Park in the north of the Palace Park.
 Just follow the signs and you will not miss it.

-How to get to Pszczyna?
+How to get to Pszczyna and where to stay?

 Well, Pszczyna is located in a rural area and the fastest way to get to this place, is to book a flight to Krakow and then to rent a car at the airport.
 You can also go by train from Krakow.
 But in this case you would have a restricted mobility and this would be a pity, for you could discover much more places around Pszczyna.